OpenRailAssociation/osrd/README.md

 (Linux or WSL users can use `./osrd-compose host` instead of `docker compose` to enable host networking - useful to launch services in a debugger)

+## Working on a single component

+Each component has a _justfile_ to run usual developpment tasks.
+Install [just](https://github.com/casey/just#installation) and run it to see available recipes.
+All the components include:

+* run
+* install
+* test
+* format
+* lint
+* fix-lint

 ## Deployment

 To deploy the application on a server, check out the [deployment guide](https://osrd.fr/en/docs/guides/deploy/).